UBC Okanagan Mountain Weather Building (MWO) Renovations

 Phase 3 encompassed the development of an accessible kitchen where mobility challenged individuals could be observed working in a residential kitchen environment.
 An accessible fitness studio was also part of this phase that was fitted out with highly specialized mobility-impaired fitness equipment.

-The final phase that was completed in conjunction with Phase 3 involved the creation of a large meeting room with testing and research rooms flanking it.
-The Core (Centre for Obesity and Well Being Excellence) led by Dr. Lesely Lutes operates out this space.
+In conjunction with Phase 3, this phase involved the creation of a large meeting room with testing and research rooms flanking it.
+The Core (Centre for Obesity and Well Being Excellence) led by Dr. Lesley Lutes operates out of this space.

 PROJECT DATA